RemoteAuthProvider instead.

 Optional URL of provider’s token revocation endpoint

-Issuer URL for OAuth authorization server metadata (defaults to Without
+Issuer URL for OAuth authorization server metadata (defaults to When to set explicitly:

 Optional URL to your service documentation